ahmad88me/pytoontuber/README.md

 You just need to run the `main.py` using the terminal or CMD (command line interface).
 You need to pass the videos to be used and the device index.
 If the device index is not passed, it will list the devices and you should pick the mic that you want to use (make sure that no other processes are actually using it may produce an error).

+To exist the app, click on "q" on your keyboard.
+But make sure that the window is active.

 ```
 usage: main.py [-h] -v VIDEOS [VIDEOS ...] [-d DEVICE] [-s [0-50]]